mainwp/mainwp/readme.txt

 = 3.4.3 - 8-24-17 =
 * Fixed: An issue with saving Posts and Pages status
-* Fixed: multiple minor issues related to the Client Reports extension
+* Fixed: multiple minor issues related to the Client Reports Extension
 * Fixed: An issue with the Password field
 * Fixed: An issue with running updates on WP Engine hosted sites
 * Fixed: connection issue with WP Engine hosted sites